 Continue normal Maidenhair Fern care

-If your new Maidenhair Ferns are now in fresh potting mix then you can care for them as you would your mother Fern.
+If your new Maidenhair Ferns are now in fresh potting mix then you can care for them as you would your mother plant.
 If you’ve placed your new plant in water first, then you want to refresh that water every couple of days.
 This will help avoid the water stagnating and releasing bacteria that can harm your new plant.
 Once the roots have matured a little more, you can repot into potting mix and resume normal care.

 How to propagate a Maidenhair Fern through spores